Flux Magnetism in a Strongly Interacting Dipolar Lattice Supersolid under Tunable Gauge Fields: Abstract

 \section{Abstract}

-Supersolidity and magnetism are fundamental phenomena characterizing strongly correlated states of matter.
-Here, we unveil a mechanism that establishes a direct connection between these quantum regimes and can be experimentally accessed in ultracold atomic systems.
-Specifically, we exploit the distinctive properties of ultracold magnetic lanthanide atoms trapped in a one dimensional anti-magic wavelength optical lattice.
-This allows us to design a realistic implementation of a triangular Bose-Hubbard ladder featuring two essential ingredients: strong long-range interactions and tunable gauge fields.
-Thanks to these unconventional properties, our numerical analysis highlights that, among the others, a robust lattice supersolid regime with finite fluxes in each triangular plaquette occurs.
-Remarkably, we show that the specific density distribution of the supersolid phase leads to the magnetic ordering of fluxes, which can form ferrimagnetic and ferromagnetic structures.
-Our results thus discover a fascinating quantum mechanical effect that bridges supersolidity and magnetism.
+Supersolidity and magnetism are fundamental phenomena characterizing strongly correlated matter.
+Here we unveil a mechanism that directly connects these two regimes and can be experimentally accessed in ultracold atomic systems.
+Specifically, we exploit the distinctive properties of magnetic lanthanide atoms trapped in a one-dimensional antimagic wavelength optical lattice.
+This platform enables a realistic implementation of a triangular Bose–Hubbard ladder featuring two key ingredients: strong long-range interactions and tunable gauge fields.
+Owing to these properties, our numerical analysis reveals a robust lattice supersolid regime with finite fluxes in each triangular plaquette.
+Remarkably, we show that the density modulation of the supersolid phase and a finite gauge field induce magnetic ordering of the fluxes, forming ferromagnetic and ferrimagnetic patterns.
+Our results thus reveal a quantum effect that bridges supersolidity and magnetism.

 \paragraph{Introduction.} The quantum mechanical effects underlying the formation of strongly interacting states of matter represent a fundamental topic in quantum physics~\cite{thouless2013,girvin2019}, yet key mechanisms remain unexplored.
 In this context, ultracold atomic systems~\cite{Lewenstein07,Lewenstein12,gross2017} have emerged as an innovative tool to deepen the understanding of a wide variety of quantum many-body phases~\cite{Goldman16,Arguello2019,Zhang02102018,Aidelsburger22}, among which magnetism~\cite{Buschow2003,Auerbach2012} is a primary example.
 Evidence for this is provided by the remarkable realizations of ferromagnetic~\cite{Parker2013,Cominotti2023}, antiferromagnetic~\cite{Mazurenko17,shao2024}, and ferrimagnetic~\cite{lebrat2024} states, where specific atomic degrees of freedom effectively reproduce electron spin orderings.\\ The fundamental role played by trapped atoms at ultralow temperatures~\cite{Goral2002,Recati2023} has been further highlighted by the observation of one of the most elusive states of matter: supersolidity~\cite{Andreev1969,Chester1970,Leggett1970}.
 While first instances of this regime have been achieved in different setups~\cite{Li2017,Leonard2017,chisholm2024}, the anisotropic long-range dipolar interaction promoted magnetic lanthanide atoms~\cite{Chomaz_2023} as the primary constituents of supersolid phases~\cite{tanzi2019,guo2019,chomaz2019}.\\ Great efforts have also been devoted to create strongly correlated phases driven by dipolar interactions in settings where magnetic atoms are trapped in optical lattices~\cite{dePaz2013nqm,Baier2016,Lepoutre2019ooe,Patscheider2020cde}.
 In this direction, important results have exploited a drastic reduction of the lattice spacing~\cite{Baier2016,Su2023,Du2024}.
 Nevertheless, accessing and probing these regimes remains highly challenging, and alternative strategies might be of crucial relevance.\\